Lichtphyz/Houston_flooding/README.md

 # Flood Water Detection
 ### *with A Semi-Supervised U-Net*

 <p align="center">
 <img src="https://github.com/Lichtphyz/Lichtphyz.github.io/blob/master/images/output_Hm6IJy_low_res.gif" alt="Segmenting Floodwater - on an incomplete image footprint" width="600">
 </p>

+*Note: This page is a work in progess, but much better than what was previously here.
+I expect to upload most of the missing images and information by Thursday afternoon.*

 This repo contains a series of notebooks which made up the core steps of a 3-week project I recently conducted (and presented) at Metis SF in collaboration with DigitalGlobe.
 You can find my [presentation slides here](https://docs.google.com/presentation/d/e/2PACX-1vQL4lvBRuwTnkPMcWgemC2gNoN51SNeYtfwQ4IiaP9jh20XWwRdVU7EMRi4_Et_-0ukVCt8l6Ogbp1K/pub?start=false&loop=false&delayms=3000) or you can read on for a more detailed description of the project.
 It is also quite likely that I will be continuing to work on this project from time to time, so check back to see if I have added anything.